utz82/tiatune/readme.txt

 MUSIC DATA FORMAT
 ================================================================================

-Music data for TIAtune consists of a sequence, followed by one or more patterns.
+Music data for TIAtune consists of a sequence, followed by one or more patterns, and additionally a lookup table for used note dividers.
 The music data must be provided in a file named "music.asm", which is included by the main file.